Symptoms and Diagnosis

 Signs and symptoms of NHL

-Many patients, especially those with follicular lymphoma, marginal zone lymphoma, and indolent subtypes, do not show any signs or symptoms of the illness.
+Many patients, especially those with follicular lymphoma, marginal zone lymphoma, and slow-growing subtypes, do not show any signs or symptoms of the illness.
 Others might present with one or more of the following:1,3

-B symptoms* are a combination of fever, drenching night sweats and weight loss that occur together.2 However, since these are not specific to lymphoma, diagnosis of NHL is unable to be confirmed based on these signs and symptoms alone.4
+B symptoms are a combination of fever, drenching night sweats, and weight loss that occur together.2 However, since these are not specific to lymphoma, a diagnosis of NHL cannot be confirmed based on these signs and symptoms alone.1

 How is NHL Diagnosed?

 Besides a physical exam and a thorough medical history review, there are a combination of tests that may be utilized to help determine if NHL is present.
-A lymph node biopsy is only way to confirm NHL, however, timing of a biopsy will depend on whether any signs or symptoms are caused by other conditions, such as infection.2,5,6 Here are possible exams and tests that may be used to help identify and confirm a diagnosis of NHL:1,6
+A lymph node biopsy is the only way to confirm NHL; however, timing of a biopsy will depend on whether any signs or symptoms are caused by other conditions, such as infection.2,4,5 Here are possible exams and tests that may be used to help identify and confirm a diagnosis of NHL:1,5

 NHL staging

-Once the diagnosis of NHL is confirmed, tests and procedures are performed to identify if cancer has spread within the lymph system or to other parts of the body, which is called staging.
-Staging can also help identify the best course of treatment.
-Staging consists of two divisions (limited or advanced) and four stages (I to IV), and tests used in the evaluation of possible NHL can also be used to gather information for staging.1 In general terms, stages I and II are limited disease, while stages III and IV are advanced disease.
-7 Note that an advanced disease can often be treated successfully and cured.7
+Once the diagnosis of NHL is confirmed, tests and procedures are performed to identify if cancer has spread within the lymph system or to other parts of the body.
+This is called staging.
+Staging can help identify the best course of treatment.
+It consists of two divisions (limited or advanced) and four stages (I to IV), and tests used in the evaluation of possible NHL can also be used to gather information for it.1 In general terms, stages I and II are limited disease, while stages III and IV are advanced disease.
+6 Note that even advanced disease can often be treated successfully and cured.6